-The joker may well be Batmans biggest nemesis, but this most definitely doesn’t feel like a comic book movie, even if it does take a stab at explaining his origin and has a few other DC characters pop up along the way.
-Instead, this is a film about a man whos last thread of sanity is broken due to a combination of factors, think Nightcrawler rather than Justice League and you’ll be closer to the mark.
+The joker may well be Batman’s biggest nemesis, but this most definitely doesn’t feel like a comic book movie, even if it does take a stab at explaining his origin and has a few other DC characters pop up along the way.
+Instead, this is a film about a man whose last thread of sanity is broken because of a combination of factors, think Nightcrawler rather than Justice League and you’ll be closer to the mark.

-In the past the character has usually been just a criminal mastermind with a screw loose, Phoenix achieves something quite frankly amazing with the character, he makes you feel sorry for The Joker.
-With the audience rooting for him as the underdog right up until his last thread of sanity is broken.
-Or more precisely the moment Arthur Fleck dies and is replaced by the Joker we all know.
+In the past the character has usually been just a criminal mastermind with a screw loose, Phoenix achieves something quite frankly amazing with the character.
+He makes you feel sorry for The Joker.
+With the audience rooting for him as the underdog, right until his last thread of sanity is broken.
+Or more precisely, the moment Arthur Fleck dies and is replaced by the Joker we all know.

-My only issue with the film is something that might well have been done deliberately due to the time it was set in or the loss of the character of knowing right from wrong, but I couldn’t help but feel a little uncomfortable when a Gary Glitter song appeared on the soundtrack.
-I know it’s minor but he is a convicted paedophile afterall.
+My only issue with the film is something that might well have been done deliberately because of the time it was set in or the characters slide from knowing right from wrong, but I couldn’t help but feel a little uncomfortable when a Gary Glitter song appeared on the soundtrack.
+I know it’s minor, but he is a convicted paedophile after all.